-However, to further ensure that such an offence is not committed, it is proposed that work should proceed under the precautionary method detailed below.
+However, to ensure that such an offence is not committed, it is proposed that work should proceed under the precautionary method detailed in Section 4.

-3.2.5 Hazel dormouse
+3.2.6 Hazel dormouse

-Hedgerows to be crossed by the proposed route at E02 were reviewed to assess their connectivity to the surrounding network of hedgerows and areas of woodland, including ancient woodland, using OS mapping.
-The assessment considered the results of the initial ecological survey (identification of species rich / species poor hedgerows / hedgerow management).
-The results of the survey identified no significant areas of interconnected woodland linking to the hedgerows and woodland along the proposed new route at E02 and habitats are considered to by sub-optimal for dormouse.
+Hedgerows to be crossed by the proposed routes were reviewed to assess their connectivity to the surrounding network of hedgerows and areas of woodland, including ancient woodland, using OS mapping.
+The assessment considered the results of the initial ecological survey (identification of species rich / species poor hedgerows / management).
+The requirement for dormouse habitat suitability surveys were identified and undertaken at S04 and S05.